kailashg26/Verify-Pro/README.md

-# 2021 ACSAC Artifact Submission for Verify-Pro
+# Artifact Submission for Verify-Pro
 # "Can you speak my dialect": A Framework for Server Authentication using Communication Protocol Dialects (Verify-Pro)

 <p align="left">